marcglasberg/i18n_extension/README.md

     "en_us": "There is a person"
         .modifier(Gender.male, "There is a man")
         .modifier(Gender.female, "There is a woman")
-        .modifier(Gender.they, "There is a person")
+        .modifier(Gender.they, "There is a person"),
     "pt_br": "Há uma pessoa"
         .modifier(Gender.male, "Há um homem")
         .modifier(Gender.female, "Há uma mulher")